dexus1337/ReClass-DMA/README.md

 - Physical Memory access through pseudo Process "Physical Memory"
 - Write Access to separte Process tagged with [WRITE ACCESS] in Process list, to not make a write by mistake
 - Exposed EPROCESS and CR3 in Sections of Process
+- Use Custom CR3 by writing to CR3 from Section (limit CR3 Section Class Size to 8 bytes in order for it to work)

 # ReClass.NET-PciLeechPlugin
 A plugin that integrates vmm.dll from the https://github.com/ufrisk/MemProcFS project to allow ReClass.NET to function over a PCIe FPGA device.